OHIO-ECT/ITS-4750-Lab-01/README.md

 10. Once all the child VMs have started and are either at a login prompt to a desktop GUI they are ready for use.

 11. It is not always necessary (or desired) to start all objects at once.
-See context menu of each object to start it individually.
+Right-Click the object for a context menu to start it individually.

 ### GNS3 Context